srlasher/pdstools/CDH-Model-analysis-from-ADM-Datamart.md

 <img src="/pegasystems/cdh-datascientist-tools/blob/master/images/pega_export_adm_models.png" width="50%">

 In the dialog that follows, press "Export".
-Then depending on the size of your data, this may take a while.
-Then before dismissing the dialog, export the data from the Pega system by clicking the download URL that will be shown when the export process has finished.
+Depending on the size of your data, this may take a while.
+Then before dismissing the dialog, export the data from the Pega system by clicking the download link that will be shown when the export process has finished.

 <img src="/pegasystems/cdh-datascientist-tools/blob/master/images/pega_export_dialog.png" width="50%">

 The data will be stored in the download location of your browser in the standard Pega dataset export format: zipped, multi-line JSON.
-You can unzip and load this manually, but we have some utilities in cdhtools that make this easier for you.
+You can unzip and load this manually, but we have some utilities in `cdhtools` that make this easier for you.

 ### R